tunatuna1733/TakeshiAddons/README.md

 ### Kuudra

 - Dropship Timer (HUD): Shows time until dropship explosion and warns you with title.
-  - This feature count the number of seconds instead of detecting dropship entity, so this feature will work even if you are stunning kuudra or you are too far away from dropship.
+  - This feature counts the number of seconds instead of detecting the dropship entity, so this feature will work even if you are stunning kuudra or you are too far away from the dropship.
 - Energized Chunk Warning: Warns you with sound and title if chunks are near you in p4.
 - Kuudra Profit Display: Shows estimated profit of the reward chest.
 It considers attributes.
 - Rend Arrows Count: Does not know if it works correctly.

 ### Mining

-- Highlight Powder Chest: Draws box around the chest in crystal hollows.
+- Highlight Powder Chest: Draws boxes around the chest in crystal hollows.

 ### Others